curl/user-survey/Q-rate-security.md

 Type: radio-buttons
 ---

-# How good is the project and its members at security
+# How good is the curl project and its members at security

 1 means really bad.
 5 means really good.